brownd1978/REve/tutorial/Tutorial_1-Primary_Conversions_in_Trk_Cal.md

 Specific information about the features of a data product can be displayed by rolling your mouse over the visualized products.
 Try to see what's displayd for 1) the clusters, 2) the MC trajectory.

+## Printing information to terminal

+Select the PrintRecoInfo() button.
+You will see that in the terminal reco product information is printed.
+Do the same for PrintMCInfo().

 ## Going to the next event

 To go to the next event simply press the "NextEvent()" button.